IntersectMBO/cardano-updates/blog/2023-11-15-consensus.md

 On the Genesis front, we reviewed the [peer simulator](https://github.com/input-output-hk/ouroboros-consensus/pull/434) for Genesis tests, which was implemented by Tweag and was signed-off by the Consensus team.

 We also continued our work on improving the handling of blocks from the future.
-We presented a principled approach to handling blocks from the future in the Chief Scientist Meeting at IOG, which was very well-received.
+We presented possible approaches to handling blocks from the future in the Chief Scientist Meeting at IOG, which was very well-received.
 The discussion with the IOG scientists touched upon the relationship of this approach to Ouroboros Chronos.

 [Javier Sagredo](https://github.com/jasagredo) continues is cycle as release engineer, and he is working on version 8.7 of Cardano node.